mozilla/moz-git-tools/README.markdown

 ## git-tracks

 Gets the name of the current branch's upstream branch.
+With `-d` or `--default`, git-tracks outputs "origin/master" if there's no upstream branch.

 You can set this with `git branch --set-upstream CURRENT_BRANCH UPSTREAM_BRANCH`.
-(Note that you must sepecify the current branch in this call!)
+(Don't do `git branch --set-upstream BRANCH`; that won't work right!)

-Many other tools here rely on your branch having the correct upstream branch.
+Many other tools in this package use `git tracks -d` as your branch's "upstream branch".

 ## git-to-hg-commit